+Sheltering

-Sheltering: Red Cross is the lead agency for sheltering in Cuyahoga County
+Red Cross is the lead agency for sheltering in Cuyahoga County

-- Red Cross has shelter equipment, trained volunteers, MOUs with vendors, etc. - Red Cross maintains a list of potential shelters in the area - o Potential shelter sites are surveyed every three years - Potential shelter sites surveyed within the past two years have been evaluated by Red Cross guidelines consistent with ADA - Services within shelter
+- Red Cross has shelter equipment, trained volunteers, MOUs with venders, etc. - Red Cross maintains a list of potential shelters in the area - Potential shelter sites are surveyed every 3 years - Potential shelter sites surveyed within the past 2 years have been evaluated by Red Cross guidelines consistent with ADA

+Sheltering

+Services within shelter
-- o People with functional needs should be accommodated in a general population shelter

-- o People with urgent medical needs should be managed in a hospital

-- o Some communities use special needs shelters or medical shelters
+- People with functional needs should be accommodated in a general population shelter. - People with urgent medical needs should be managed in a hospital. - Some communities use special needs shelters or medical shelters

+Sheltering

-- o Accessible for people with wheelchairs and other mobility equipment
+- Accessible for people with wheelchairs and other mobility equipment

 - Access to electrical outlets usually along outer walls

-- o Accessible cots
+- Accessible cots

-- Increased weight capacity
+- increased weight capacity

-- Easy to transfer from wheelchair
+- easy to transfer from wheelchair

-- Side rails
+- side rails

-- Accessible restrooms

-- Space to maneuver a wheelchair

-- Toilet risers

-- Menus to accommodate medically prescribed diets

-- o Access to refrigeration for medication storage

-- o Access to refrigeration for snacks and other foods consistent with medically prescribed diet

-- Signage in graphic form

-- Accommodations allowing families to remain together
+- Accessible restrooms - Space to maneuver a wheelchair - Toilet risers - Menus to accommodate medically prescribed diets - Access to refrigeration for medication storage - Access to refrigeration for snacks and other foods consistent with medically prescribed diet - Signage in graphic form - Accommodations allowing families to remain together

+- Communication Adaptations

-- o Communication Adaptations; people with LEP may need
+- People with LEP may need

 - Interpreter for registration and other situations

 - Assistance with forms completion

 - Information printed in native language

+- Communication Adaptations

-- o People with limited vision or who are blind may need
+- People with limited vision or who are blind may need

 - Assistance orienting to shelter

 - Assistance with forms completion

 - Transportation to appointments or to return home

 - Assistive technology replacements

+- Communication Adaptations

-- o People who are deaf may need
+- People who are deaf may need

 - An ASL interpreter

 - Assistance understanding shelter announcements

 - Access to TTY system

 - Assistive technology replacements

+- Communication Adaptations

-- o People with developmental disabilities may need
+- People with developmental disabilities may need:

 - Patience while they express needs

 - Presence of usual caregiver